Skip to contents

 Value

-find_bracket_options returns indices into items of the options (including the brackets).
+find_bracket_options returns a LaTeX2range object pointing to the options within items (including the brackets).

 bracket_options returns a LaTeX2 object containing the specified options.

-find_brace_options returns the index of the block containing the options.
+find_brace_options returns the index or path to the block containing the options.

 brace_options returns a LaTeX2 object containing the specified options.